Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Constraints

 \textbf{Isospin breaking processes:} measurements and lattice-QCD calculations of the pion mass splitting, $\Delta m_{\pi} \equiv m_{\pi^+} - m_{\pi^0}$, place bounds on the allowed values of $|g_V^u - g_V^d|$.
-However, due to the fact that the lattice-QCD simulations are performed for the case of the massless photon~\cite{Gagliardi:2021vpv} and the $Z'$ mass in our case is of order of 800~MeV, the bounds should be reevaluated considering the gauge boson mass suppression effects.
-Rescaling the mass splitting computed in the lattice by a simple mass factor $(m_\pi/m_{Z'})^2$ leads to values of $\Delta m_\pi \simeq 0.1 \times (g_V^{ud}/0.3)^2$~MeV, which for $g_V^{ud} \simeq 0.3$ is of the order of the uncertainty in the lattice-QCD computation of this quantity.
+However, due to the fact that the lattice-QCD simulations are performed for the case of the massless photon~\cite{Gagliardi:2021vpv} and the $Z'$ mass in our case is of order of 600~MeV, the bounds should be reevaluated considering the gauge boson mass suppression effects.
+Rescaling the mass splitting computed in the lattice by a simple mass factor $(m_\pi/m_{Z'})^2$ leads to values of $\Delta m_\pi \simeq 0.018 \times (g_V^{ud}/0.1)^2$~MeV, which for $g_V^{ud} \simeq 0.1$ is within the order of the uncertainty in the lattice-QCD computation of this quantity.

 Alternatively, one can estimate the effect of the isospin breaking interactions by taking the mean electromagnetic interactions effect and replacing the Coulomb potential $e^2/r$ by a Yukawa one $(g_V^{ud})^2 e^{-mr}/r$.
-Comparing the relevant factors in the two potentials, one finds that the $Z'$ shift can be approximated by $(4.0~\mathrm{MeV})\times (g_V^{ud})^2 e^{-mr}/e^2$.
-Taking the pion charge radius as the characteristic quark separation and using $m \simeq 0.8$~GeV, this leads to a pion mass shift of order $(0.2-0.3) \times (g_V^{ud}/0.3)^2$~MeV, depending on whether one uses $r_{\pi} = 0.66$~fm \cite{Cui:2021aee} or $r_{\pi} = 0.74$~fm \cite{A1:1999kwj}.
-For $g_V^{ud} \simeq 0.3$, these results imply a shift that is of the order of the $\Delta m_\pi$ lattice-QCD computation uncertainty at the 2~$\sigma$ level~\cite{Gagliardi:2021vpv}.
-Note that these bounds become more relevant for lighter $Z'$ masses, and therefore create further preference for the heavier $m_{Z'}\simeq 0.8$~GeV case.
+Comparing the relevant factors in the two potentials, one finds that the $Z'$ shift can be approximated by $(4.6~\mathrm{MeV})\times (g_V^{ud})^2 e^{-mr}/e^2$.
+Taking the pion charge radius as the characteristic quark separation and using $m \simeq 0.6$~GeV, this leads to a pion mass shift of order $(0.044-0.056) \times (g_V^{ud}/0.1)^2$~MeV, depending on whether one uses $r_{\pi} = 0.66$~fm \cite{Cui:2021aee} or $r_{\pi} = 0.74$~fm \cite{A1:1999kwj}.
+For $g_V^{ud} \simeq 0.1$, these results imply a shift that is within the $\Delta m_\pi$ lattice-QCD computation uncertainty~\cite{Gagliardi:2021vpv}.

 Finally, one may instead employ the Cottingham method \cite{Cottingham:1963zz,Donoghue:1996zn,Stamen:2022uqh,Crivellin:2022gfu} to estimate the effect of the $Z'$ on the pion mass splitting.
 In this approach, which is more reliable than the previous estimates, we calculate the contribution from the $Z'$ as~\cite{Crivellin:2022gfu}